 Professional liability insurance isn’t one to miss if you’re a real estate agent.
 You’re more exposed to error and omission lawsuits, malpractice, and negligence claims than most other professionals.
 It will protect you when your buyers or sellers file claims against you.

-Imagine you’re selling a property that gets flooded every monsoon.
-You don’t know this detail, and you don’t mention it to your buyers either.
-After making the sale, your buyers sue you for leaving this detail while making the sale.
-Of course, this comes under negligence claim, and your professional liability insurance coverage will protect you.
+Imagine you’re selling a property that is situated in an area that’s susceptible to flooding.
+You don’t know this detail, so you don’t mention it to your buyers, either.
+After making the sale, your buyers sue you for not informing them properly while making the sale.
+Of course, this comes under a negligence claim, and your professional liability insurance coverage will protect you.

 Business Owners Policy (BOP)

 A business owners policy protects businesses from losses due to damage to assets and third-party liabilities.
-A BOP is a bundle policy consisting of commercial property, business interruption, as well as general liability insurance.
+A BOP is a bundle policy consisting of commercial property and business interruption, as well as general liability insurance.